GroundWaterRelief/WaterDataRocks/README.md

 •	Manipulate the data to map them to the client database (it can be done via a python script for instance),
 •	Insert the data to the client database,
 •	Export the data in a different format if deemed necessary.

+Security:
+The script to "how to" connect to the WDR DB is open-source however, data are password protected.
+You wont'be able to access any data without the password.
+If you require the password or have lost the password provided by GWR, please send an email to waterdatarocks@groundwater-relief.org.